Case Studies

 The Challenge

 Robert Bosch LLC's Field Services Americas region had no formal Agile operating model.
-Work was tracked inconsistently, team velocity was invisible, and there was no shared language for how work got prioritized or improved — with no budget for a major framework rollout.
+Work was tracked inconsistently, team velocity was invisible, and there was no shared language for how work got prioritized or improved.
+On top of that, there was no budget for a major framework rollout.

 The Approach

-Rather than importing a scaled framework wholesale, Kip started with a minimum viable Jira structure and iterated empirically — adding ceremonies only when teams were ready.
-Certifications (CSM trained by Agile Manifesto signatory Mike Beedle; CSPO by co-creator Jeff Sutherland) were earned along the way.
-Growth was entirely organic.
-A bilingual champion model scaled coaching into Mexico, Brazil, and Argentina without mandates or rollout playbooks.
+Instead of importing a scaled framework wholesale, Kip started with a minimum viable Jira structure and iterated empirically, adding ceremonies only when teams were actually ready for them.
+He earned his CSM along the way, trained by Agile Manifesto signatory Mike Beedle, and his CSPO under co-creator Jeff Sutherland.
+Growth stayed organic throughout.
+A bilingual champion model carried the coaching into Mexico, Brazil, and Argentina without a single mandate or rollout playbook.

 The Outcome

-Recognized as a formal Agile good practice, independently cited in multiple external ISO 9001 audits.
-Admitted to the Bosch Expert Organization with a focus on agile expertise — opening cross-divisional coaching engagements in power tools, automotive, and Drive and Control division.
-Americas region was measurably ahead of the global organization when enterprise Agile was later mandated.
+The work was recognized as a formal Agile good practice and independently cited in multiple external ISO 9001 audits.
+Kip was admitted to the Bosch Expert Organization with a focus on agile expertise, which opened cross-divisional coaching engagements in power tools, automotive, and the Drive and Control division.
+By the time enterprise Agile was mandated globally, the Americas region was already measurably ahead.

 Agile CoachingScrumOKRsChange ManagementMultilingual DeploymentLeadership Development